You know, we're always trying to help here on the EIP network.

 He didn't need it either.

-But the but the point is that we we don't have enough workers.
+But the point is that we don't have enough workers.

-Right now, the the the payment burden, it takes the the social security taxes of taxes, period, of three employees to pay the retirement benefits, social security benefits of one person.
+Right now, the payment burden, it takes the Social Security taxes, the taxes period, of three employees to pay the retirement benefits, Social Security benefits of one person.

-And if things don't change, that burden's gonna shift down to two.
+And if things don't change, that burden's going to shift down to two.

 That means those two people's taxes are going to rise in order to be able to pay.